 When’s the last time you had a meaningful conversation?
-Or deepened your relationship with your friend or partner?
+Or deepened your relationship with someone in your life?
 Knowing how to have a deep conversation isn’t easy.
-That said, diving into deep topics—rather than fluffy small talk—is crucial to maintaining an intimate connection.
+That said, diving into deep topics—whether with a romantic partner or a friend—is crucial to maintaining an intimate connection.

 Since relationships are undoubtedly one of the most important aspects of our lives, Lemonade decided to examine several psychological studies, and figure out which conversation topics foster closeness.